LDAWG-a11y/a11yWebApp/src/guides/wcag-checklist-mvp-testing.md

 1.1.1 Non text Content (A) - Accessibility Insights

+“Non-text content” means **anything on the site that isn't text**; generally images, videos, audio, charts, maps, and other content that requires interpretation but would not be read aloud by a screen reader looking for text.

 1.2.1 Audio-only and video-only (A) - Manual

 1.2.2 Captions (A) - Manual